-America was exploding with innovation, invention, and technology in the early 1900’s which would lay the foundation for the modern age we live in today.
+America was exploding with innovation, invention, and technology in the early 1900s which would lay the foundation for the modern age we live in today.
 The world began to operate on electricity, mankind had conquered flight, and soon everybody would own an automobile.
-The entrepreneur spirit of America was in full swing and it brought immigrants from all over the world to pursue a better life.
-One of these immigrants’ name would become one of the most notable American car companies in American history.
+The entrepreneurial spirit of America was in full swing and it brought immigrants from all over the world to pursue a better life.
+One of these immigrants’ names would become one of the most notable American car companies in American history.

 A Swiss Mechanic

 In 1878 on Christmas day, Louis Chevrolet was born in La Chaux-de-Fonds Switzerland.
 He would move to France with his parents as a boy and learned mechanical skills.
 As a boy, he also grew a deep interest in bicycle racing and later became a race car driver with Fiat and Buick.
 He made his trip over the Atlantic to explore opportunities to become an automobile mechanic.
 He worked in Philadelphia developing his mechanical skills and becoming one of the best mechanics of the time for Fiat.

 He would soon Race for Buick as he had a deep interest in the overhead valve internal combustion engine.
 Chevrolet would gain rapid fame in the race car industry becoming the top driver for the Buick team and briefly holding the world's fastest land speed record of 119 miles per hour for a brief time.
 This got the attention of ousted GM executive William C Durant, who had controlled GM for a brief time but had lost his position due to debt liabilities.

 The Chevrolet Motor Company